 Sciatica is the term for radiating pain down the leg.
 Most commonly it comes from the back and radiates down the leg.
 Several back injuries and nerve entrapment injuries can cause sciatic pain in the leg.
 The pain patterns from a lumbar disc, lumbar joint sprain, sacroiliac sprain, or piriformis syndrome produces different patterns of radiating pain than trigger points.
 Proper identification of the pain pattern, along with reproduction of pain from palpation of trigger points allows the provider and patient to feel comfortable with the diagnosis.

-Low back Injuries are commonly associated with poor joint stabilization in the foot, knee, or hip.
+Many leg injuries are associated with radiating pain.
+The two legs function as a system for movement.
+Injuries in one area area of the system are commonly associated with poor joint stabilization in the foot, knee, or hip.
 This leads to poor alignment and excessive forces being placed onto muscles and tendons.
-Knee injuries and patella tendonitis are common with low back pain because of weakness and poor stabilization of the leg and hip muscles.
-Combination of muscle weakness, poor coordination, and altered gait mechanics place excessive stress on the knee, hip, and back.
-Knee pain treatments improve chronic knee and low back pain.
+Knee injuries and IT band syndrome is common in runners because of weakness and poor stabilization of the leg and hip muscles.
+These runners have a combination of muscle weakness, poor coordination, and altered gait mechanics.
+Leg sprains and strains usually cause injuries in multiple areas in the leg, one spot usually just hurts more than the others.